Inputs, outputs, and controls

 Show/hide columns

 Some predictor selections can result in a large number of columns being returned to the user.
 Most are displayed, but several are kept hidden by default.
-In order to change the columns that are displayed, click on the ‘Display Columns’ button at the top of the table:
+To change the columns that are displayed, click on the ‘Display Columns’ button at the top of the table:

 This will bring up a modal that will list all available columns and allow for the selection/deselection of what is currently displayed: